clonq/jmd/README.md

 `[{name:'alice',age:23}, {firstname:'bob',age:32}, {name:'charlie',age:16}]`

-since not all the keys are the same accross the elements of the array - the second element has a `firstname` key while the other two elements have a `name` key.
+since not all the keys are the same across the elements of the array - the second element has a `firstname` key while the other two elements have a `name` key.
 The other key `age` is present in all the elements.

 In this case jmd output will be: